Key takeaways

 Based on Wrike’s research, employees experience a 102% increase in productivity when they attend at least one Wrike Discovery course as part of their initial onboarding.
 While not required, most courses can be completed in minutes, making them worth the extra time and effort.

-Wrike’s online help center is a one-stop shop that provides access to its training courses, informational videos, product release notes, and the user community.
-You can make the most of your time on Wrike with a comprehensive list of common best practices and live monthly webinars.
+Navigating Wrike’s online help center is like a one-stop shop where I get full access to its training courses, informational videos, product release notes, and the user community.
+If I need to upskill, I can make the most of my time on Wrike with a comprehensive list of common best practices and live monthly webinars.

 Wrike has courses designed for beginners, individuals, project leaders, and experienced administrators, so you’re sure to find a training program for your team.
 The knowledge base covers everything from getting started to advanced project management strategies with tips and tricks to enhance collaboration and productivity.